andycroll/andycroll.com/_posts/2021/2021-03-22-be-specific-when-defining-routes.md

 ```

-## Use:
+## Use...

-...only the routes you're actually going to use
+...only the routes you're actually going to use.

 ### `config/routes.rb`